python-jsonschema/jsonschema/docs/validate.rst

         If used, this overrides or extends the list of known type when validating the :validator:`type` property.
-Should map strings (type names) to class objects that will be checked via :func:`isinstance`.
+Should map strings (type names) to class objects that will be checked via `isinstance`.
     :type types: dict or ~collections.Iterable of 2-`tuple`\s
     :argument resolver: an instance of `RefResolver` that will be used to resolve :validator:`$ref` properties (JSON references).
 If